-- Set the Timer Period register, PRy, to a value equal to or greater than the value in OCxRS. - 5.
+- 3. Write the rising edge value to OCxR and the falling edge value to OCxRS. - 4.
+Set the Timer Period register, PRy, to a value equal to or greater than the value in OCxRS. - 5.
 Set the OCM<2:0> bits for the appropriate compare operation ('0xx'). - For Trigger mode operations, set OCTRIG to enable Trigger mode.
 Set or clear TRIGMODE to configure trigger operation and TRIGSTAT to select a hardware or software trigger.
-For Synchronous mode, clear OCTRIG. - 7.
-Set the SYNCSEL<4:0> bits to configure the trigger or synchronization source.
-If free-running timer operation is required, set the SYNCSELx bits to '00000' (no sync/trigger source). - 8.
-Select the time base source with the OCTSEL<2:0> bits.
+For Synchronous mode, clear OCTRIG. - Set the SYNCSEL<4:0> bits to configure the trigger or synchronization source.
+If free-running timer operation is required, set the SYNCSELx bits to '00000' (no sync/trigger source). - Select the time base source with the OCTSEL<2:0> bits.
 If necessary, set the TON bit for the selected timer, which enables the compare time base to count.
 Synchronous mode operation starts as soon as the time base is enabled; Trigger mode operation starts after a trigger source event occurs.